 Finally, the third level is the senior leadership team.
 The senior leadership team supports the executive team and is a collection of subject matter experts from across Toronto Hydro who actively engage in the day-to-day management of risks.
-Members of the senior leadership team have been assigned to be the designated responsible person for managing and reporting enterprise risks.
-Members of this group have also been assigned as stakeholder coordinators to ensure that Toronto Hydro is working effectively with external stakeholders to mitigate risks.
+Members of the senior leadership team have been assigned to be the designated responsible person for managing and reporting upon enterprise risks.
+Understanding the critical linkages between external stakeholder management and the impact and likelihood of the emergence of enterprise risk, members of this group have also been assigned as stakeholder coordinators to ensure that Toronto Hydro is working effectively with external stakeholders to mitigate risks.
 Working with the executive team, the senior leadership team oversees Toronto Hydro's risk profile and its performance against the defined risk philosophy.
 This group understands changes in risk status and trends, identifies potential opportunities, and determines responses and action plans that are then implemented by the organization.
 They also work to ensure effective, efficient, complete and transparent risk reporting to the executive team.

-Toronto Hydro reviews its risk philosophy and enterprise risks on an annual basis, and is continually reviewing its ERM program to ensure that Toronto Hydro is focused upon and responsive to risks of the greatest significance, likelihood and impact.
+Toronto Hydro reviews its risk philosophy and enterprise risks areas continuously for alignment with business and industry conditions and regularly updates and enhances its ERM program to ensure that Toronto Hydro is focused upon and responsive to risks of the greatest significance, likelihood and impact.
 Toronto Hydro's ERM program is focused on the key strategic and functional risk categories facing the organization.
 This allows Toronto Hydro's executive leadership and responsible business units to concentrate on these risks, focus on key data points and undertake deeper dives into root causes and risk trends in these areas on both a short-interval and long-term basis.
 By focusing in particular on the strategic risks to the organization, decision-making is strengthened and Toronto Hydro has a greater ability to realize opportunities central to its interests.

 Toronto Hydro's business is subject to a variety of risks including those key risk areas described in the following sections.
+The strategic risk areas of Toronto Hydro are identified as the oversight, franchise and governance risks, while the key functional risks of the organization are the safety, cybersecurity, financial, human capital, operations and compliance risks.
 There can be no assurance that any steps Toronto Hydro may take to manage risks will avoid future loss resulting from the occurrence of such risks.